Sodaplayer/TheLUG/constitution.md

 #USLUG Constitution

 ##Article I – Name
-The USLUG or Utah Student LUG is a Linux Users Group.
+The USLUG or USLUG Student LUG is a Linux Users Group.
 More information on LUG's can be found here: <https://en.wikipedia.org/wiki/Linux_user_group>

 ##Article II – Purpose